The Right To Repair Act: Our Take

 The company required Nintendo Switch owners to send their controllers directly to Nintendo to fix, discouraging third-party repairs.

 Products are regularly designed in ways that make them difficult to repair.
 This is evident in a variety of ways:

 - It’s impossible to open without destroying it

 - The manufacturer refuses to give third-party options for replacement parts and repairs

 - Consumers are unable to install custom software

 Not all manufacturers have sinister motives behind the creation of their products.
-Discouraging repairs can be as simple as using proprietary software or even something as small as a screw.
+Discouraging repair can be as simple as using proprietary software or even something as small as a screw.